 Update on March 18: The 2020 Cliburn International Amateur Piano Competition, previously scheduled for May 24–30, has been postponed.
 The Cliburn is working with their partners to reschedule the event for the spring of 2022.

 Update on March 17: Both the Dallas and Fort Worth Opera have cancelled their entire 2020 season.
 Scarborough Renaissance Festival has been postponed to May 2.

 Update on March 16: Cancellations continue to roll in.
-Fortress Festival in Fort Worth has postponed and the DSO is postponing concerts and events including SOLUNA, the annual music and arts festival.
+Fortress Festival in Fort Worth has postponed until next year and the DSO is postponing concerts and events including SOLUNA, the annual music and arts festival.
 See details below.